-To support the goal of building a clean and equitable energy economy, NE strives to contribute to the President's goal that 40% of the overall benefits of certain Federal investments flow to Disadvantaged Communities (DAC) (the Justice40 Initiative)1.
-The goal is to spur economic development and job creation in DACs throughout the United States. through effective teams and/or partnerships with institutions, located in a disadvantaged community that may receive funding support from the project.
+To support the goal of building a clean and equitable energy economy, NE strives to contribute to the President's environmental justice objectives, including energy justice and energy equity.
+Energy justice objectives include the goal that 40% of the overall benefits of certain Federal investments flow to disadvantaged communities (Justice40 Initiative)1.
+For energy justice, certain Federal investments focus on the areas of climate change; clean energy and energy efficiency; clean transit; affordable and sustainable housing; training and workforce development; the remediation and reduction of legacy pollution; and the development of critical clean water infrastructure to spur economic development and job creation in disadvantaged communities throughout the United States.

-In support of the Justice40 Initiative, the White House has developed the Climate and Economic Justice Screening Tool (CEJST) to identify DACs.
+In support of the Justice40 Initiative, the White House has developed the Climate and Economic Justice Screening Tool (CEJST) to identify disadvantaged communities.
 CEJST can be found at https://screeningtool.geoplatform.gov/en/#3/33.47/-97.5.
-Applicants are encouraged to use CEJST to illustrate how their project supports DACs.
+If a project will benefit a disadvantaged community, applicants should use CEJST to identify the specific disadvantaged community and describe in detail in its narrative how the project will benefit the identified disadvantaged community.
+Benefits are measured as monetary and nonmonetary investment.

-NE also strives to ensure energy justice through effective teams and/or partnerships with MSIs, including Historically Black Colleges and Universities (HBCUs), and Tribal Colleges and Universities (TCUs).
+NE also strives to ensure the President's energy equity objectives are met through effective teams and/or partnerships with Minority Serving Institutions (MSIs), including Historically Black Colleges and Universities (HBCUs), and Tribal Colleges and Universities (TCUs).